Assessment at ICC

 Student learning is the cornerstone of Independence Community College's mission and we are committed to continuous improvement in order to provide the best possible service.
 All members of the institution share responsibility for student learning thus ensuring that the continuous improvement of learning is a collaborative enterprise upon which the success of instruction depends.

 To determine how well students learn what is being taught, faculty develop and use a systematic process to assess student academic achievement.
-Faculty members assess student learning at the course, program, and institutional level; thus, in each course, and for each program, faculty members identify the student learning outcomes that are appropriate for that learning experience.
+Faculty members assess student learning at the course, program, and general education level; thus, in each course, and for each program, faculty members identify the student learning outcomes that are appropriate for that learning experience.
 This assessment takes place throughout a student's academic career.

 Assessment activities are a critical component of successful teaching.
 Faculty members analyze the results so they can develop strategies to help improve student learning in the future.
 Faculty are also engaged in the assessment of general education outcomes embedded in their programs.
 Assessment results help guide faculty as they continuously improve teaching, learning, courses, programs, curriculum, and future assessment.